Crash of a Handley Page H.P.57 Halifax II off Terschelling: 7 killed

 Circumstances:

-The airplane departed RAF Linton-on-Ouse at 1830LT on February 11 on an operation to Bremen.
-While returning to base the following night, the crew abandoned the airplane that crashed near RAF Fulbeck.
-All five crew members were uninjured.
+The airplane departed RAF Linton-on-Ouse at 2345LT on July 31 on an operation to Düsseldorf.
+While returning to base the following night, it was shot down by the German Flak and crashed in Serooskerke.
+Two crew members were killed and five others became PoW.

 Crew: